heterodb/pg-strom/man/install.md

     **Use of Volta or former GPUs**

     The open source edition of the nvidia driver does not support Volta generation GPUs or former.
-    Therefore, if you want to use PG-Strom with Volta or Pascal generation GPUs, you need to use CUDA 12.2, whose proprietary driver supports GPUDirect Storage.
+    Therefore, if you want to use PG-Strom with Volta or Pascal generation GPUs, you need to use CUDA 12.2 Update 1, whose proprietary driver supports GPUDirect Storage.
-    The CUDA 12.2 package can be obtained [here](https://developer.nvidia.com/cuda-12-2-2-download-archive?target_os=Linux&target_arch=x86_64&Distribution=RHEL&target_version=8&target_type=rpm_local).
+    The CUDA 12.2 Update 1 package can be obtained [here](https://developer.nvidia.com/cuda-12-2-1-download-archive?target_os=Linux&target_arch=x86_64&Distribution=RHEL&target_version=8&target_type=rpm_local).
 }

 @ja{